 The trustee of the trust will have all voting rights and rights to distributions with respect to shares of stock held in the trust.
 These rights will be exercised for the exclusive benefit of the charitable beneficiary.
 Any distribution paid to the proposed transferee prior to our discovery that shares of stock have been transferred to the trust must be paid by the recipient to the trustee upon demand.
 Any distribution authorized but unpaid will be paid when due to the trustee.
 Any distribution paid to the trustee will be held in trust for the charitable beneficiary.
-Subject to Maryland law, effective as of the date that the shares have been transferred to the charitable trust, the trustee will have the authority (at the trustee's sole discretion) to (i) rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the charitable beneficiary.
+Subject to Maryland law, effective as of the date that the shares have been transferred to the charitable trust, the trustee will have the authority (at the trustee's sole discretion) to (i) rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the trust and (ii) recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
 However, if we have already taken irreversible corporate action, then the trustee will not have the authority to rescind and recast the vote.